kokes/jManipulate/README.md

 		margin: 10px; /** +-5 */
 		padding: 2em; /** +3 */
 		border-style: solid; /** dashed */
-		border-color: black
+		border-color: black;
 		border-width: 3px; /** -2 */

 		width: 250px; /** +-100; 10 */
 		float: left; /** right */
+		background-color: black; /** blue/red/yellow */
 	}

 So far there are two possibilities:

 - You can use either `+-`, `+`, or `-` to indicate the direction of the change, followed by the extent of the change (without units) and separated by a semicolon, optional *step* value can be specified (see `width` above).

 - With non-numerical values, you can simply state an alternative value you're considering.
 A `radio` form element will be created for you to choose from the values you specified.
-Soon you'll be able to specify multiple values using syntax `/** first alternative/second/so forth */`.
+You can also specify multiple values using the following syntax: `/** first alternative/second/so forth */`.

 Who should/can use this?
 ---